harindaka/json_config/README.md

 The `from_compiled!` macro can be used similarly to the other `from_str!` or `from_file!` macros.
 It will include the generated `json_config.json` file content as a string literal in the code at compile time.

+# What if I want to package my settings as a separate file alongside the binary?
 You could alternatively use `from_file!("json_config.json")` in place of `from_compiled!("json_config.json")` to make the `ConfigurationBuilder` import the file at runtime instead.

 # Can I build the configuration at compile time and extend it at runtime?